Uncle Albert/Admiral Halsey: Elements and interpretation

 McCartney stated that "Uncle Albert" was based on his uncle: "He's someone I recall fondly, and when the song was coming it was like a nostalgia thing."
-He also stated that "I had an uncle – Albert Kendall – who was a lot of fun, and when I came to write 'Uncle Albert'/'Admiral Halsey' it was loosely about addressing that older generation, half thinking, What would they think of the way my generation does things?
+He also stated: "I had an uncle – Albert Kendall – who was a lot of fun, and when I came to write 'Uncle Albert'/'Admiral Halsey' it was loosely about addressing that older generation, half thinking, 'What would they think of the way my generation does things?'
 That's why I wrote the line 'We're so sorry, Uncle Albert.'"
 McCartney also told an American journalist, "As for Admiral Halsey, he's one of yours, an American admiral", referring to Fleet Admiral William "Bull" Halsey (1882–1959).
 McCartney has described the "Uncle Albert" section of the song as an apology from his generation to the older generation, and Admiral Halsey as an authoritarian figure who ought to be ignored.

+McCartney talks to Uncle Albert on the telephone using "a posh British accent", apologizing but not overly concerned that he does not have time to talk.

+McCartney said that the lyric, "'Hands across the water/Heads across the sky' refers to Linda and me being American and British."